Mitek-Systems/MiSnap-Android/README.md

 ABIs into a single app increases its size without providing any addition functionality.
 This can be avoided by either using [App Bundles](https://developer.android.com/guide/app-bundle) or by using [Apk Splits](https://developer.android.com/studio/build/configure-apk-splits#configure-abi-split).

+### How does the video recording feature work when optional data (BSN) redaction for NLD Passports is enabled?
+The `video recording` feature requires no frame processing therefore optional data will not be redacted in a recorded video.
+It is your responsibility to enable or disable `video recording` as per your needs when `optional data redaction` is enabled.

 ### How to integrate the MiSnap SDK without having access to a remote Maven repository?
 **NOTE**: Local maven integration requires access to the offline MiSnap SDK zip package, and will not work with the version available on Github.
 Please reach out to support for access.